wntrblm/Big_Honking_Button/user_guide/docs/index.md

 If you want to you can learn more about [CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython/overview) to the most of your module.
 Also, please come chat on the [Discord][discord] where you can ask questions and see what others are doing with their Big Honking Button!

+## Examples

+Big Honking Button can do all sorts of things!
+We've made a few examples to get you started:

 ## Help!
 I change some code and this thing isn't working!

 There's probably some sort of error in the program.
 Don't worry, you can get it figured out.